-Manase is a 90 minute bus ride from Salelologa and a relatively ‘large’ village in Savaii.
-It’s the most popular section of island, with miles of white sand beaches and lots of accommodations to choose from.
-The village has a couple of shops, ATM, dive center, pizzeria and a gas station.
-Other than that, just sit back, relax and enjoy paradise.
-There is however one activity that’ll keep you busy.
+Manase is a 90-minute bus ride from Salelologa and a relatively ‘large’ village in Savaii.
+It’s the most popular section of the island, with miles of white sand beaches and lots of accommodations to choose from.
+The village has a couple of shops, an ATM, a dive center, a pizzeria, and a gas station.
+Other than that, just sit back, relax, and enjoy paradise.
+There is, however, one activity that’ll keep you busy.
 This coastline is sort of a ‘sea turtle’ highway and sometimes these cute creatures like to nibble on the seagrass close to shore.
 So before you move on to the next chapter in your holiday read, glance out at the ocean and try to spot one!
 Lucky snorkelers can even try to keep up with them underwater.

 After you’ve seen the Saleaula Lava Field, why not pay a visit to the cause of the destruction?
 The challenging drive up to Mount Matavanu Crater is totally worth the effort.
 En route, you’ll drive through coconut plantations and maybe see an occasional farmer tending the cows or chopping coconuts in the sweltering heat to make copra.

 Eventually, you’ll reach a small fale and meet Da Craterman.
 This friendly guy is a living legend around here, maintaining the grounds and celebrating the visitors who pass through his gates with signs in his own version of the English language (‘cr8ta’ = crater).
-Hand over T20 to Da Craterman and continue to the upper carpark via yet another challenging section of road.
+Hand over T20 to Da Craterman and continue to the upper car park via yet another challenging section of the road.